 16. Custom Fonts

-Elementor already has rich font collections but if you want more, you can install the font families of your choices.
+Elementor already has tons of font options but if you want more, you can install the fonts of your choices.
 The pro version of Elementor allows you to add new fonts in the following formats:

 Or you can also integrate your Elementor with Adobe Fonts if you use Adobe Fonts.